The Fed raises interest rates by the most in over 20 years to fight inflation

 The central bank raised its benchmark rate by half-a-percentage point, following a quarter-point increase in March.
 The moves mark a sharp U-turn from the easy-money policies the Fed had pursued through most of the pandemic.

+"Inflation is much too high, and we understand the hardship it is causing," Fed chairman Jerome Powell said.
+"And we're moving expeditiously to bring it back down."

-The Fed also telegraphed that it expects additional rate increases in the months to come, continuing a campaign that has high stakes for the U.S. economy.
+Powell said he and his colleagues would actively consider two additional half-point rate increases at their next two meetings in June and July, continuing a campaign that has high stakes for the U.S. economy.

-"The committee is highly attentive to inflation risks," the Fed's rate-setting committee said in a statement. " Inflation remains elevated, reflecting supply and demand imbalances related to the pandemic, higher energy prices, and broader price pressures."

-The committee added that the war in Ukraine is putting further upward pressure on prices.
+But Powell said the Fed was not contemplating rate hikes larger than half a percentage point at a time, a comment that relieved investors.

+The Dow Jones Industrial Average soared more than 900 points, while both the S&P 500 index and the Nasdaq rose about 3%.

 Consumer prices in March were 6.6% higher than a year ago, according to the Fed's preferred inflation yardstick.
 That's the sharpest increase since 1982.
 Excluding volatile food and energy costs, prices were up 5.2%.